Find The Best Insurance

 To avoid the penalty, you need to enroll within 62 days of the end of your initial enrollment period (IEP).
 Initial enrollment starts three months before your 65th birthday, includes the month of your 65th birthday, and then ends three months after the month of your 65th birthday.
 You will also pay the penalty if you unenroll from a Part D plan for 63 or more days and then you re-enroll.

-The Medicare Part D late enrollment penalty is 1% of the national base beneficiary premium ($33.19 in 2019 and $32.74 in 2020) multiplied by the number of months you were eligible for but went without prescription drug coverage.
+The Medicare Part D late enrollment penalty is 1% of the national base beneficiary premium ($32.74 in 2020) multiplied by the number of months you were eligible for but went without prescription drug coverage.
 That amount gets rounded to the nearest $0.10 and added to your monthly premium.

 You can avoid the late enrollment fee if you have certain other types of prescription drug coverage.
 These are officially called creditable prescription drug coverage plans and they include coverage from the following: